Hello There!

 When I'm not at work

 When I'm not working or at my desk, I'm often sat at the table playing Dungeons and Dragons.
-Either rolling crits with my rogue or sat behind the DM screen building out fantastic worlds that I facilitate for my friends to enjoy.
+Either rolling crits with my dice or sat behind the DM screen building out fantastic worlds that I facilitate for my friends to enjoy.
 My passion for creation even extends to my hobbies as well, building out scale models of Gundam plastic models with fine details and parts as small as an eraser head.
 And not to mention telling my own stories with my home cooking that I show off frequently for my friends

 A playful Griffin playing Ultimate Ninja with friends